nuggreat/kOS-updater-requester/README.md

   The script requires the lib lib_file_util.ks and will need to have the RUNPATHONCE edited to point at the copy of the lib on the local volume or use the version called no_lib_Updater.ks as that doesn't need the lib.

-  The script matches the name of the local file and a file on the archive overwriting the local file with the version on the archive if the other 3 flags are met and enabled.
+  The script matches the name of the local file and a file on the archive overwriting the local file with the version on the archive if the first 3 flags are met and enabled.

   The script has a internal white list of extension that it will scan.
 	Only extensions on the while list will be looked at by the script.